After Anne Sexton

 About this Poem

-Kiki Petrosino is the author of Witch Wife (Sarabande Books, 2017) and is the recipient of a 2019 Creative Writing Fellowship from the National Endowment for the Arts.
-She directs the creative writing program at the University of Louisville in Kentucky and lives in Louisville.
+Kiki Petrosino is the author of White Blood: a Lyric of Virginia (Sarabande, 2020) and Witch Wife (Sarabande Books, 2017).
+She is the recipient of a 2019 Creative Writing Fellowship from the National Endowment for the Arts and is a professor of poetry at the University of Virginia.

 Date Published: 2017-10-30